 3325 Creamery Rd., New Hope, 45 miles from Center City, open Thursday to Sunday, 9 a.m. to 6 p.m., 215-297-8079, soleburyorchards.com

-Located in bucolic Berks County, Weaver’s Orchard allows customers to pick their own peaches, nectarines, blackberries, blueberries, and Earligold and Honeycrisp apples, with other apples and pears coming soon.
-However, you’ll need to use the orchard’s own prepaid containers, as containers brought from home aren’t allowed because of COVID-19.
+Located in bucolic Berks County, Weaver’s Orchard allows you to pick your own peaches, nectarines, blackberries, blueberries, and Earligold and Honeycrisp apples, alongside other apple and pear varieties.
+You’ll need to use the orchard’s own prepaid containers.

 Don’t miss: To keep it outdoorsy, take a 15-minute drive to nearby French Creek State Park for 35 miles of hiking trails, plus wildlife watching and fishing opportunities.

 40 Fruit Ln., Morgantown, Pa., 52 miles from Center City, open 8 a.m. to 6 p.m.
 Monday through Friday, and 8 a.m. to 4 p.m.
 Saturday, 610-856-7300, weaversorchard.com